turingschool/backend-curriculum-site/module2/lessons/accessibility_best_practices.md

 Tim Berners-Lee, the creator of HTTP/HTML, tweeted in front of 90 million people during the London Olympics 'this is for everyone'

 The computer will always do exactly what you tell it to.
-Maybe its time we start telling them to do the right thing.
+Maybe it's time we start telling them to do the right thing.

 Identifying the 4 main accessibility issues.
 ------------